jacksonh/NSUnit/README.md

-    is - The condition evaluates to true. isNot - The condition evaluates to false. areAll - Each value in the provided collection evaluates to true.
+    is - The condition evaluates to true. isNot - The condition evaluates to false. areAll - Each value in the provided collection evaluates to true. areAllNot - Each value in the provided collection evaluates to false.

 Conditions
 ----------